monkeyio344/captain/README.md

 Licensed under the MIT License.
 ```

-If these files don't exist, facet-dev uses the built-in default templates.
+If these files don't exist, captain uses the built-in default templates.

 ### Template Priority